 About you

 Name:

 Class:

-Proposal: To establish a Gaelic Medium Primary Education facility within East Renfrewshire Council at Thornliebank Primary School campus, which will have the Council's boundary as the Gaelic Medium Primary Education (GMPE) school's defined delineated catchment area, overlaying the English medium primary schools.
+Renfrewshire Counc Council's boundary ish a Gaelic Medium Primary Education facility within East cil at Thornliebank Primary School campus, which will have a sas the Gaelic Medium Primary Education (GMPE) school's catchment area, overlaying the English medium primary school

 What do you think?
 (Tick only one box)

-I agree with the proposal.
+I agree with the e proposal.

 I do not agree with the proposal.

-Write your reason(s) / comments below.
+Write your reason(s)) / comments below.

 Tell us why.
-If you need more space, you can write more on the back of this sheet or use more paper.
+If you n paper. need more space, you can write more on the back of this sheet or use more

 Signed: